 Once upon a time, you worked until you could go on the pension and then shuffled off into the sunset.
 These days, there’s no such thing as a typical retirement.

-Whether it’s down to baby boomers reinventing retirement, older Australians being forced to work longer, or a bit of both, is a moot point.
+Whether it’s down to baby boomers reinventing retirement, older Australians being forced to work longer, or COVID disrupting the best laid plans, is a moot point.
 While our retirement income system is stuck in a 20th century straight-jacket, 21st century retirees are busting out all over.

 Not only are we living longer than previous generations, but our expectations of retirement living are also higher.
 There comes a time for many when the body may be saying “give me a break” but the head is saying “just a few dollars more”.

-While some people are continuing to work well into their 60s and 70s because they enjoy it, in many cases necessity is the mother of invention.
+While some people are continuing to work well into their 60s and 70s because they enjoy it, in other cases necessity is the mother of invention.
 With the age of eligibility for the Age Pension gradually increasing from 66 today to 67 by 2024, the trend is likely to continue.
-SuperGuide spoke to three people whose retirement didn’t go as planned…
+SuperGuide spoke to three people whose retirement didn’t go as planned.

 The second career

-National Seniors chief advocate, Ian Henschke, a former teacher and journalist, explains why his ‘retirement’ is typically atypical.
+National Seniors chief advocate, Ian Henschke, a former teacher and journalist, has experienced a typically atypical ‘retirement’.

-Around three years ago, at age 61, Ian Henschke retired from the ABC on a good defined benefits pension.
+Around five years ago, at age 61, Ian Henschke retired from the ABC on a good defined benefits pension.
 Then almost immediately he was offered the job at National Seniors.

 “I didn’t have to work but I was lucky to be offered a job and my wife said go for it.”
 So he did.

 Around the same time his wife was made redundant and despite professional qualifications had trouble finding full-time work.
-With children now aged 13 and 15, a joint retirement heading off in a camper van wasn’t an option.
+With teenage children, a joint retirement heading off in a camper van wasn’t an option.